Venice 2 Days: First Timers Will Fall In Love!

 To end your trip with a bang, I recommend you enjoy a tasting course at Ristorante Rosa Rossa.
 Meaning Red Rose in English, this hidden gem was our absolute FAVORITE restaurant in Italy!

 Located in San Marco, Rosa Rossa is family-run, established in 1985, and serves delicious Venetian cuisine with local seasonal ingredients.
 The head chef was the son of the owner, and he presented us with every course and explained what it was and what ingredients were used.
-There’s not many restaurants where the head chef will present you with each dish!
+There are not many restaurants where the head chef will present you with each dish!
 It was so cool getting to meet him and learning about his family.

 The restaurant itself has a modern, quiet atmosphere, it was busy but not loud.
-The dishes consisted of seafood, pasta, different sorts of meats.
+The dishes consisted of seafood, pasta, and different sorts of meats.
 You can also opt out of the tasting menu and order a traditional pasta or pizza instead, but I highly recommend the tasting menu for the full experience.
 You’ll get to sample almost everything on the regular menu, and some off-menu creations!

 The food was absolutely amazing, the service was outstanding, and knowing that it was family-owned and was truly representing the culture of Venice made the experience even better.
 I absolutely, wholeheartedly encourage you to check them out!